 - Leftovers are freezer-friendly and great to have on hand when you need a quick reheat and eat meal.

-Ingredients to Make Crockpot Carnitas
+Ingredients To Make Carnitas

-- Chipotle powder – You just need a pinch but if you like your carnitas spicy, add a little more.
+- Chipotle powder – you just need a pinch, but if you like your carnitas spicy, add a little more.
 May also use ancho chili or omit entirely.

-- Fine salt and black pepper
+- Fine kosher salt and black pepper

 - Garlic